aurelia/aurelia/docs/user-docs/developer-guides/router-lite/router-hooks.md

 {% endhint %}

 For this example, we will create two lifecycle hooks; one for authentication and another is for authorization.
-However, before directly dive into that, let us briefly visit, how the routes are conigured.
+However, before directly dive into that, let us briefly visit, how the routes are configured.

 ```typescript
 import { route } from '@aurelia/router-lite';